-State law requires that a stewardship fee (PaintCare fee) be applied by manufacturers to the wholesale price of architectural paint sold in store and online in Rhode Island.
-This fee pays for all aspects of running the program.
+State law requires that a stewardship fee (PaintCare fee) is applied by manufacturers to the wholesale price of all architectural paint sold in Washington.
+This fee funds all aspects of running the program.

 The fee is remitted by manufacturers to PaintCare.
-Manufacturers then pass the fee to their dealers and retailers, who add it to the wholesale price of covered products.
+Manufacturers then pass the fee to their dealers and retailers who add it to the wholesale price of covered products.
 Retailers should see the PaintCare fee on invoices from suppliers.
-The law also requires that retailers and distributors apply the fee to the price of architectural paint they sell in store and online.
-The fee paid by the customers to the retailers offsets the fee charged to the retailers.
+The law also requires that retailers and distributors include the fee in the price of architectural paint they sell in store and online.
+The fee paid by customers to retailers offsets the fee charged to the retailers.
 This ensures a level playing field for all parties.